AmyPhung/robo_fish/_pages/about.md

     <div class="double-col">
        <div class="content">
            <center>
- <p> Nathan is a self-proclaimed "coconut ice cream kind of guy" and hails from the great state of Oregon (and for some reason chose to go to a college that's buried under snow at the time of writing).
+ <p> Nathan is a self-proclaimed "coconut ice cream kind of guy" and hails from the great state of Oregon.
+Why he chose to go to a college that routinely gets covered in snow, we have no idea.
 He's an avid adventurer (I mean look at that #scenic #nature #hiking photo) and was voted to be the team's probably-the-least-couch-potato member.
-He's also a multi-talented and accomplished individual who does everything from biking to juggling to sailing, and somehow finds the time to also be a world-class roboticist on top of it all.</p>
+He's also a multi-talented and accomplished individual who does everything from biking to juggling to sailing, and somehow finds the time to also be a world-class roboticist on top of it all. </p>
            </center>
        </div>
     </div>